ayanama/Affirm-Case-Study/README.md

 **What have been the major trends and innovations of this domain over the last 5-10 years?**

 * Over the past 10 years, the lending landscape has changed dramatically with the help of technology.
 In this domain, companies have made use of technological advancements in AI, Machine Learning, Cloud Computing, Digitization, etc. They have left behind more traditional processes in favor of more streamlined and accessible lending processes.
 These technologies help with analysis, organization, tasks, information collection, and more.
 Companies have been using these technological advances to make better credit decisions and approve loans for consumers who cannot get approved through more traditional channels.
-With the advent of these new capabilities, specifically, cloud computing, the lending domain has seen a rise in digital lenders.
+With the advent of these new capabilities, specifically, *cloud computing*, the lending domain has seen a rise in digital lenders.
 A task as simple as downloading an app on a smartphone brings you one step closer to applying for a loan in the comfort of your home.

 [Financial-Express]https://www.financialexpress.com/money/how-technology-is-transforming-the-digital-lending-landscape-for-consumers/2381314/
 [Lead-Squared]https://www.leadsquared.com/lending-business-technology-trends/

 **Affirm's Major Competitors**

-*Top companies in this domain include Sezzle, Afterpay, PayPal Credit, Klarna, Splitit, Zip, Viabill, and FuturePay.
+* Top companies in this domain include Sezzle, Afterpay, PayPal Credit, Klarna, Splitit, Zip, Viabill, and FuturePay.

 [G2-Affirm's-Competitors]https://www.g2.com/products/affirm/competitors/alternatives

-## Results
+### Results

 **What has been the business impact of this company so far?**